 A second degree misdemeanor carries moderate penalties in comparison to a more serious first degree misdemeanor and a less serious third degree misdemeanor.

 When a college student is convicted of resisting arrest, the maximum penalties they face at sentencing include up to two years of prison and $5,000 in criminal fines.
 You should remember that if you were charged with additional crimes stemming from an incident of resisting arrest, the number of years you face for a conviction would be increased.
 For example, if you committed a third degree felony and a second degree misdemeanor, you could spend several years in prison if convicted.

 For a student attending the University of Pennsylvania, an offense for resisting arrest can be a major roadblock.
 The university could institute disciplinary proceedings that could deprive you of a number of privileges if you are found guilty by the disciplinary board.
 This could mean that you lose access to financial aid or scholarships, the right to play collegiate sports, or you are possibly expelled.
 If you are concerned about these possible scenarios, do not delay in speaking with an experienced attorney.

 Our Resisting Arrest Lawyer for University of Pennsylvania Students is Ready to Work with You

-If you or a family member was charged with resisting arrest while attending the University of Pennsylvania, contact an experienced Philadelphia resisting arrest lawyer for UPenn students.
+If you or a family member was charged with resisting arrest or lewdness charge while a student of UPenn, contact an experienced Philadelphia lawyer for UPenn students.
 The Law Offices of Lloyd Long is dedicated to avoiding a large volume of cases to provide all our clients with the thorough and aggressive legal representation they deserve.
+Our lawyers for disciplinary hearing at UPenn also can help University of Pennsylvania students with academic integrity issues.
 To schedule a free case evaluation, contact the Law Offices of Lloyd Long at (215) 302-0171.